Manager, supervisor, team leader? How to choose the right job title

 Middle management job titles

 Middle management may look different in different organizations.
-After all, middle management is, in a way, defined by not being senior management.
-At a smaller organization, this structure may look a bit different.
-In cases like that, a middle manager may be a Shift Leader or other similar position.
+After all, middle management is defined as not being senior management.
+At a smaller organization, this structure may look different.
+In such cases, a middle manager may be a shift leader or another similar position.

 Generally, however, middle management is defined by a few commonalities.